kicker22004/Dexcom-G6-Mag-Recharge/README.md

 - Magnetic Connector (8MM)

 ## Resources:
 I will update this as I have time to include where you can get cables and parts, But for now the parts can be sourced on ebay,digikey,mouser and i'm sure other locations.
+I'll also attempt to build a wiki for this project but that will come with intrest and time.

 ## Helpful Tools:
 - Reflow station or Reflow Oven